TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 33/2 Chronicles 33.23.md

 ---

-And he humbled not himself before Jehovah, as Manasseh his father had humbled himself; but this same Amon trespassed more and more.
+He didn't humble himself before Yahweh, as Manasseh his father had humbled himself; but this same Amon trespassed more and more.